If you would like to learn how to crochet a classic blanket, then this is the pattern for you!

 - Red Heart Super Saver Ombre (see yardage chart below) or any four weight yarn

 - Yarn needle

-- Size shown is stroller- See size chart below for additional blanket sizes in lovey, baby, receiving, throw, twin, full, queen and king.
+- Size shown is “stroller” – See size chart below for additional blanket sizes including lovey, baby, receiving, throw, twin, full, queen, and king

 Crochet Stitch Abbreviations

 - sk = skip

 - sl st = slip stitch

 - This pattern is written in standard US terms